-Digital Humanities Quarterly (DHQ) (Peer Review Advisor).
+Digital Humanities Quarterly (DHQ) (Peer Review Advisor, 2011-present).
 DHQ is an open-access, peer-reviewed, digital journal covering all aspects of digital media in the humanities.
 Published by the Alliance of Digital Humanities Organizations (ADHO), DHQ is also a community experiment in journal publication.

 The Electronic Literature Directory (Editorial Working Group Member, 2009-Present).
 The Electronic Literature Directory is a vital resource devoted to the study of electronic literature and a partner of the Consortium on Electronic Literature (CELL).

 Past Projects, Working Groups, and Professional Service